 How Do You Apply for a Loan Right Now?

 The first thing you have to do is collect your financial information.
 If you’re employed, gather the documents from your employer.
-Make sure the lenders know that you are gainfully employed and that your income is stable enough to pay off the loan.
+Ensure the lenders know you are gainfully used and your income is stable enough to repay the loan.
 A mortgage broker should help you fix the documentary requirements.
-But more than that, you’ll gain a perspective about your eligibility for a loan.
+But more than that, you’ll gain a perspective on your eligibility for a loan.

 Things are a lot different right now, though.
 You won’t be able to go to the bank and talk with a loan officer easily.
-The best thing for you to do is to reach out to them through digital channels.
-The interview will most likely happen via teleconference while you also have to send the requirements via courier or drop-off boxes outside the banks.
+The best thing you can do is reach out to them through digital channels.
+The interview will most likely happen via teleconference, and you also have to send the requirements via courier or drop-off boxes outside the banks.

 It will take a while for the bank to get back to you.
-Even though restrictions are already lifted in most of the states, there are still a lot of apprehensions from the industries.
-Some are working with a skeleton force so what’s normally a three-day processing period might take double that time.
-The circumstances today will require that you wait at least six weeks to hear from the lenders.
+Even though restrictions are already lifted in most states, there are still many apprehensions from the industries.
+Some are working with a skeleton force, so normally, a three-day processing period might take double that time.
+Today’s circumstances will require you to wait at least six weeks to hear from the lenders.

 Everything Is Digital

 If you’re buying a home during the pandemic, you cannot attend as many open houses as you want.
 You’ll have to make do with virtual tours.
-The real estate broker or the homeowners themselves will tour you around the house via livestream or recorded video.
-Thanks to technology, you can even navigate the house on your own via a virtual reality program.
+The real estate broker or the homeowners will tour you around the house via Livestream or recorded video.
+Technology allows you to navigate the home via a virtual reality program.

 So, is it hard or easy to buy a home right now?
-It’s very different from what the market and industry look like before, but it doesn’t mean that you shouldn’t make an effort to afford a home.
-With the way the market is going, you can buy homes a lot cheaper right now.
-The only hindrance is whether you will get a loan approval or not.
+It’s very different from what the market and industry looked like before, but it doesn’t mean you shouldn’t try to afford a home.
+With the market going, you can buy homes much cheaper now.
+The only hindrance is whether you will get aor not.
 But that one depends on your financial status and your choice of a broker.